alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
 2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"
-3. Click `Users` in the left hand sidebar and click on the `Admin - EMERGENCY ACCESS` user.
+3. Click `Users` in the left hand sidebar and click on the `AAD Admin - EMERGENCY ACCESS` user.
 4. Add the `Global Administrator` role to the user.
     - Click `Assigned roles` in the left hand menu
     - Click `Add assignments` in the top menu above the (empty) list of roles